tin6150/bofhbot/README_django.rst

 hmm, maybe have way to do tail -f and other stuff in REST

+AI
+--

+only nodes where deemed reboot is appropriate and likely good fix, only then would "ipmi cycle" button be presented/enabled.

+other AI feature could come later as more logs are parsed.

+the server arch also allow for monitoring sinfo -RSE, keep a history of what has been done to nodes, etc. so that AI can give action recommendation

+PS
+--

 could have done this as a separete github project/repo, but didn't want to create another project.
 the former bofhbot.py cli command would likely become a very separate/independent script, albeit with very similar goal in mind (which is why i kept everything in here).